AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

   calling context than analyzing them separately.
 See also :ref:`Contextual Analysis of Subprograms Without Contracts`.

-.. index:: pair: --no-counterexample; speeding up
+.. index:: pair: --counterexamples; speeding up

-* Use ``--no-counterexample`` to deactive counterexamples.
+* Use ``--counterexamples=off`` to deactive counterexamples.
 Counter-examples are very useful to understand the reason for a failed proof attempt.
 You can disable this feature if you are not working on a failed proof attempt.

 .. index:: pair: --level; speeding up